PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 tags: [tests, community, contribute]
 ---

-The PrestaShop Company created a Quality Assurance team 4 years ago, in 2016, to improve the quality of the open source project – but also of its products and services.
-During the last year, the team has grown quickly, allowing it to take quality to the next level!
-Its field of action is widening (test of new services like [Prestashop Checkout](https://www.prestashop.com/en/prestashop-checkout), specification review, and more), but the core of the manual testers' activity remains the same: verifying Pull Requests (“PRs”) on GitHub, and testing every release.
+The PrestaShop company created a Quality Assurance team 4 years ago, in 2016, to improve the quality of the open source project – but also of its products and services.
+Over the last year, the team has grown quickly, taking quality to the next level!
+Its field of action has been widening (tests of new services like [Prestashop Checkout](https://www.prestashop.com/en/prestashop-checkout), specifications reviews, etc.) but the core of the manual testers' activity remains the same: verifying Pull Requests (“PRs”) on GitHub, and testing every release.

 # I. Some questions you may have in mind